sphinx-doc/sphinx/doc/usage/installation.rst

-When installing Sphinx using pip, it is highly recommended to use *virtual environments*, which isolate the Installation and remove the need to use administrator privileges.
+When installing Sphinx using pip, it is highly recommended to use *virtual environments*, which isolate the installed packages from the system packages, thus removing the need to use administrator privileges.
 To create a virtual environment in the ``.venv`` directory, use the following command.